championway/freiburg_groceries_dataset/README.md

 It also links the misclassified images for each class and names them to contain the class they were confused with.

+## Test Only
+The evaluation code will generate 3 files in each split folder.
+A summary for all splits will be shown in results/ `[user@machine folder] python test.py` <br>

+## Test on your testset
+You may want another testset to be tested by trained models (yes, there are 5 models trained).
+Add test.txt in the split folder, with corresponding files ready.
+`[user@machine folder] python train_testset.py` <br>

 ## Some Examples for all Classes
 ![Class overview images](figures/class_overview.png?raw=true "Class Overview Images")